claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 > - When you use bucket default settings, you don't specify a `Retain Until Date`.
 Instead, you specify a duration, for which every object version placed in the bucket should be protected.
 > - Different versions of a single object can have different retention modes and periods

-### S3 Analytics
-- Provides analytics to determine when to transition data into different storage classes
-- **Does not work for ONEZONE_IA & GLACIER**

 ### Performance

 - 3,500 PUT/COPY/POST/DELETE and 5,500 GET/HEAD requests per second per prefix